Rare Genomics (RG)

 • Downloading Content from Squarespace 7.0: Downloaded all content from the current website and saved it onto a shared cloud drive.

 • Designing pages on Squarespace 7.1: Developed the Figma designs into web pages for the new version of the website.
 This involved applying styles, setting standard formats, and some custom coding.
+Other pages were copied as they were, with a few small changes and updated information where needed.

 Next Steps